 NomCom appointees are expected to act in the public interest of the global Internet community and not on behalf of a narrower set of interests.
 The majority of survey respondents either "agree" or "strongly agree" that the NomCom should prioritize appointees that act independently.
-Some people expressed in the interviews that the NomCom's primary role is to appoint individuals who are not affiliated with ICANN at all (not "ICANN insiders") and can therefore bring new ideas to the Board and the SO/ACs.
+Some people expressed in the interviews that the NomCom's primary role is to appoint individuals who are not affiliated with ICANN at all (i.e., not "ICANN insiders") and can therefore bring new ideas to ICANN.